-DCCR tablets consist of the active ingredient diazoxide choline, the choline salt of diazoxide, which is a benzothiadiazine.
+DCCR tablets consist of the active ingredient diazoxide choline, a choline salt of diazoxide, which is a benzothiadiazine.
 Once solubilized from the formulation, diazoxide choline is rapidly hydrolyzed to diazoxide prior to absorption.
 Diazoxide acts by stimulating ion flux through ATP-sensitive K+ channels (K{ATP}).
 The K{ATP} channel links the cellular energy status to the membrane potential.
 Diazoxide appears to act on signs and symptoms of PWS in a variety of ways.
-Agonizing the K{ATP} channel in the hypothalamus has the potential to address hyperphagia, which is an abnormally increased appetite for food.
+Agonizing the K{ATP} channel in the hypothalamus has the potential to address hyperphagia, which is an insatiable desire to eat.
 Agonizing the channel in GABAergic neurons improves GABA signaling and may reduce aggressive behaviors.